Skip to main content

 What are Statement Entries?

-These are items on the transactional level that outline the activity on the Payrix Portal.
+These are items on the transactional level that outline the activity on the Payrix Pro portal.
 Where Disbursement Entries will show overall disbursement details, Statement Entries are more granule and will show per transaction data.
 More resources on Statement Billing can be found here.

 How can I set up Convenience Fees?

-A transaction for $100, with a 3% convenience fee added would bring the total to $103.00.
-In Payrix you would set up a surcharge fee at 3%.
+For example, a transaction for $100, with a 3% convenience fee added would bring the total to $103.00.
+In Payrix Pro, you would set up a surcharge fee at 3%.
 We will use this fee to calculate that the original transaction was $100, the 3% will only be charged on the $100, and the end result is that the merchant will receive the $100.

 More resources on Fees can be found here.
 For further inquiries, your Project Manager can schedule Fee setup demonstrations with an Implementation Engineer to walk you through it.